-The overtime law does not apply to most non-profit organizations.
+Generally, no. The overtime law does not apply to most non-profit organizations.
 The overtime law does apply, however, to those employees who work in certain establishments, such as restaurants or hotels, even if employed by non-profit organizations.

 A "week" is the employer's established regular reoccurring period of 7 consecutive days.
 Employers may schedule employees any way they wish.
 This means that overtime may be made mandatory.
 Since employers may schedule as they see fit, they may also change employees' schedules during a given week in order to prevent them from working overtime in that week.

-Other than in those situations, though, overtime is not required for work performed on a particular day of the week - only after 40 hours in a workweek.
+Generally, no. Overtime is not required for work performed on a particular day of the week - only after 40 hours in a workweek.